linckosz/deezertest/README.md

 Conclusion
 ==============
-Thank you for taking the time to consider my candidature as a Senior Developer.
+Thank you for taking the time to consider my candidature as a Senior Developer.<br />
-I wish that you will be able to see the skills you are looking in this source code.
+I wish that you will be able to see the skills you are looking for in this source code.

 Regards,